larsmagne/ewp/README.md

 * p: Preview the draft under point in an external web browser.
 * g: Rescan the list of blog posts/pages on this blog.
 * m: List the media on this blog.
-* c: List the comments on this blog.
+* C: List the comments on this blog.
+* c: Make a comment.

 ## ewp-edit-mode: